 How do you become an exam invigilator?

+You can visit your local authority site to find jobs, although some are listed in local papers.
 I found out about the work from a friend.
-I then visited a site called Kent-Teach https://www.kent-teach.com/recruitment/vacancy/Browse.aspx?vacancytype=support which listed various education jobs in the county.
+I then visited a site called Kent-Teach which listed various education jobs in the county.
 Then, I just applied online.

-Not really.
-The school just gives you a short talk of how it all works and what is expected.
-And for obvious reasons, they also pay for you to have a DBS check https://www.gov.uk/dbs-check-applicant-criminal-record
+Most people can do it and you don’t need any special training.
+The school just gives you a short talk about how it all works and what is expected.
+And for obvious reasons, they also pay for you to have a DBS check.

 What exactly does being an exam invigilator involve?